troels/nz-presto/presto-docs/src/main/sphinx/installation/odbc.rst

 ``C:\Users\<USER_NAME>\Documents\My Tableau Repository\Datasources``

 **Tableau 10**
 Tableau 10 provides a named connector for Presto.
-For users on Tableau 10, the TDC file is not needed.
+However, this connector only works for Presto 141t, and it should not be used.